leske42/Foundations/UB/README.md

 **Using malloc and free**
 - Accessing the allocated memory returned by `malloc` before it is initialized (as the value of this is indeterminate)
 - Trying to `free` or `realloc` something that **has not been allocated** (like pointer to stack) or has been freed already
-    - officially written: The pointer argument to `free` or `realloc` was not earlier returned by a memory management function (like `malloc`), or the space has been deallocated
 - The value of a pointer that **refers to space deallocated** by a call to the `free` or `realloc` function is **used**
 -  A non-null pointer returned by a call to the `calloc`, `malloc`, or `realloc` function with a **zero requested size** is used to access an object